 Please refer to the Course Grid or contact one of our helpful student advisers at the School of Psychology.

-These can help you plan your enrolment so that you meet all the course rules.
+The following course grid can help you plan your enrolment so that you meet all the course rules:

 Students in H344 and H345 may complete a maximum of 8 electives from outside the School of Psychology.